wenfanwu/schism-toolbox/README.md

 This is a MATLAB toolbox designed for the Semi-implicit Cross-scale Hydroscience Integrated System Model ([SCHISM](http://ccrm.vims.edu/schismweb/)).

-Last updated on 28 Nov.
+Last updated on 1 Dec.
 2023 by [Wenfan Wu](https://www.researchgate.net/profile/Wenfan-Wu/research), COAS, Ocean University of China

 ## Prerequisites